ApiLogicServer/Docs/docs/Architecture-Internals.md

 2. Installs it into a Python environment `dev/servers/install/ApiLogicServer/venv`
 3. Installs `pyodbc`.
 Note this requires you have installed `odbc`, but install failures are intentionally ignored (instead, skip the Sql/Server database with`do_docker_sqlserver = False` )

+!!! pied-piper ":bulb: venv can be used for projects"

+    You will probably find it helpful to use this as a [shared venv](../Project-Env/#shared-venv).

 #### `do_create_api_logic_project`...

 This creates the sample project, runs the server, and tests the logic using the behave tests.
 It produces quite a lot of output which you can ignore.
 The test is designed to terminate if the tests fail.